Keivan-sf/Bushuray-tui/README.md

 ### Tun mode
 To use tun mode, simply connect to a client then press `v`.
 Tun mode is experimental at this time but should work.
 If it doesn't, please create an issue.
 Running as root raises security concerns for the current version, see [this issue](https://github.com/Keivan-sf/Bushuray-core/issues/10).
+- If you are experiencing DNS issues, try setting 8.8.8.8 as your primary DNS.
+This issue is being tracked [here](https://github.com/Keivan-sf/Bushuray-core/issues/11)
 ### Debugging
 If something is not working as expected, you can examine `debug.log` and `core-debug.log`.
 For example:
 ```